 Students from the UC Davis School of Veterinary Medicine and the UC Davis School of Medicine partner to provide veterinary and medical services to the underserved agricultural community of Knights Landing, California.

 This community has many domesticated animals, including dogs, cats, and chickens.
 The goal of the project is to improve animal health in the community, because this impacts human health and well-being.
 Not only is the possibility of zoonotic disease transmission reduced, but healthy animals are not economic and emotional burdens, and could even improve the livelihood of their owners.

 Students in both programs learn hands-on skills and how to collaborate across professions using a One Health approach.
-In addition to physical exams, screening and vaccines, veterinary and medical students provide classes to the community on topics like nutrition, behavior/mental health, environmental health and zoonotic diseases.
+In addition to physical exams, screening and vaccines, veterinary and medical students offer educational materials and information to clients on topics like nutrition, behavior/mental health, environmental health and zoonotic diseases.

 Together, the clinics hope to serve as a model for other organizations of the advantages of the One Health concept applied in the clinical setting.

 MOSAIC — Models of One Health Solutions in Action in Communities

 Formerly known as One Health Nicaragua (OHN), MOSAIC is a multidisciplinary, student-led project aimed at developing sustainable solutions to address complex health problems and alleviate poverty in vulnerable, rural communities throughout California.

 Following the success of a five-year community outreach and youth education project in Sabana Grande, a rural subsistence-agrarian community in northern Nicaragua, the MOSAIC team developed a pilot curriculum program in rural California that can be applied to impoverished communities globally.